eliaz5536/DirAuto/README.md

 [![asciicast](https://asciinema.org/a/gCvMSkPseLYsUQb83SfaA2spA.svg)](https://asciinema.org/a/gCvMSkPseLYsUQb83SfaA2spA)

 # DirAuto
-DirAuto is a basic directory reconnaissance tool that automates enumeration of directories present in existing websites, which is ideal for penetration testing environments and network scanning.
+DirAuto is a customizable directory reconnaissance tool that automates enumeration of subdomains, ideal for penetration testing environments and network scanning.

-This tool performs port scans and service detection to perform further enumeration scans using different third-party tools.

-It performs **no automated exploitation**.

 # Installation
 Requirements of utilizing this tool must be met by installing the latest available packages